Back to all resources

 Pros

-• Strong fit for B2B SaaS billing model flexibility.
+• Strong fit for SaaS teams that want collections bundled into a broader B2B SaaS billing product.

 Pricing